pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

 \section{Numerical Experiments}

 We present numerous numerical examples designed to demonstrate the efficacy of the pETNNs.
-We commence by examining the performance of various parameter update strategies within the pETNNs, including whole parameters update, partial parameters update (Algorithm \ref{algorithm1} and \ref{algorithm2}).
-To illustrate the superiority of the pETNNs in accuracy, comparative experiments delineating its performance relative to the EDNNs are conducted.
+We commence by examining the performance of various parameter update strategies within the pETNNs, including whole parameters update, and partial parameters update (Algorithm~\ref{algorithm1} and Algorithm~\ref{algorithm2}).
+To illustrate the superiority of the pETNNs in accuracy, comparative experiments delineating their performance relative to the EDNNs are conducted.
 The long-term stability of the pETNNs is also demonstrated by an experiment with an ultra-long time.
-Additionally, we intend to employ the pETNNs for the approximate solutions of time-dependent complex PDEs with periodic and homogeneous Dirichlet boundary conditions, such as the 2D incompressible Navier-Stokes equations, the 10D heat equation, the 10D transport equation, and the 10D, 15D and 20D Korteweg-de Vries (KdV) type equation.
+Additionally, we intend to employ the pETNNs for the approximate solutions of time-dependent complex PDEs with periodic and homogeneous Dirichlet boundary conditions, such as the 2D incompressible Navier-Stokes equations, the 10D heat equation, the 10D transport equation, and the 10D and 20D simplified Korteweg-de Vries (KdV) equation. { All experiments were performed on an NVIDIA A100 GPU (80GB) and an Intel Xeon Gold 6326 CPU (2.90GHz).}